AliceO2Group/WebUi/Framework/docs/guide/scale-app.md

 ### Model

 A model can be implemented as a tree of submodels.
-Each parent model needs to notify submodel about its existance by `bubbleTo` method:
+Each parent model needs to observe its submodels by `bubbleTo` method:

 ```js
 class Model extends Observable {